Camp Calm is virtual retreat for learning the basics of mindfulness and meditation.

 - Have never been able to practice it consistently, for whatever reason

-We spend a little bit of time every day practicing mindfulness, both in meditation and in your daily life.
-Once you complete the Camp, you’ll have a modest but consistent daily practice, and the ability to bring mindfulness into everyday life.
+Once you complete the Camp, you’ll have a modest but consistent daily practice, and the ability to bring mindfulness into any situation.

 The Camp is a web-based course, and the different sections of the site represent different areas of the Camp.